MartinPankraz/DSAGTechXChange25/2-copilot-agents/student/Quest3.md

 Go back to your agent, refresh and add your flow as an action.
 Click on the added action and clean up the **Action name**, **Display name** and add the following **Description**:
 `Answer Sales or Sales Order related Question.`
+> [!Note]
+> If the UI does not provide you with the option to add a description at this step, then jsut click on add action first.
+Now click on the newly created agent and change the description and save.

 ![Add Action](../images/3_AddAction.png)